OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 * `developer.termsOfUseUrl`

-3. Change the `<<botId>>` placeholder to your Azure AD application's ID from above.
+3. Replace all the occurrences of `<<botId>>` placeholder to your Azure AD application's ID from above.
 This is the same GUID that you entered in the template under "Bot Client ID".

-4. In the "validDomains" section, replace the `<<appDomain>>` with your Bot App Service's domain.
+4. In the "validDomains" section, replace all the occurences of `<<appDomain>>` with your Bot App Service's domain.
 This will be `[BaseResourceName].azurewebsites.net`.
 For example if you chose "contosofaqplus" as the base name, change the placeholder to `contosofaqplus.azurewebsites.net`.

 5. Save and Rename `manifest_enduser.json` file to a file named `manifest.json`.

 6. Create a ZIP package with the `manifest.json`,`color.png`, and `outline.png`.
 The two image files are the icons for your app in Teams.
 * Name this package `faqplus-enduser.zip`, so you know that this is the app for end-users.
 * Make sure that the 3 files are the _top level_ of the ZIP package, with no nested folders.
 ![File explorer](https://github.com/OfficeDev/microsoft-teams-apps-faqplus/wiki/Images/file-explorer.png)

 7. Delete the `manifest.json` file.

 Repeat the steps above but with the file `Manifest\manifest_sme.json`.
 Name the resulting package `faqplus-experts.zip`, so you know that this is the app for experts.

-## Step 7: Run the apps in Microsoft Teams
+# Step 7: Run the apps in Microsoft Teams

 1. If your tenant has sideloading apps enabled, you can install your app by following the instructions [here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload#load-your-package-into-teams)